duner/statamic-embed-video-plugin/README.md

 * `id` – an 11 character code pointing to a specific YouTube video.
 In the example above, `X5AZzOw7FwA`
 * `width` — defaults to 640
 * `height` — defaults to 390

+##Vimeo
+Support to come.
+Still working on this.